 Allowing dogs to foul footpaths, verges and common land is unpleasant antisocial and in some cases can spread disease.
 Carrying E-coli and parasites, dog foul has the capability of causing sickness, toxocariasis and even blindness and, for babies and toddlers exploring their newly found terrain blissfully unaware of danger and hazards, this possibility increases.

 - Soham Town Councils recreation ground is restricted by byelaws and no dogs, with the exception of assistance dogs clearly identified by jackets or with their owners’ providing ID of such, are allowed whether on a lead or not on these publicly owned lands including its cemetery at Fordham Rd.

 - Soham Town Council, under its Climate Emergency & carbon reduction measures encourages dog owners to take their dog foul home and dispose of it via the domestic waste system.
-In 2017 the council decided not to place any further dedicated dog bins in the town adding to routine collection and service burdens but provided additional community bins into which bagged dog foul may be placed along with normal rubbish.
+In 2017 the council decided not to place any further dedicated dog bins in the town but provided additional community bins into which bagged dog foul may be placed along with normal rubbish.

 Regarded as a sign of responsible dog ownership, collecting and correctly disposing of dog foul is not merely a kind community gesture but a legal requirement, punishable by on-the-spot fines of up to £80 if the owner fails to do so.*